diksipav/diksipav/src/content/blogs/efficient-way-to-read-string-files-in-rust.md

 Upon executing this command we should see in the terminal the appropriate lines.
 If the file does not exist or is somehow corrupted, the tool will provide an appropriate error message.

-> Note: Of course, if there are no lines with the phrase you can update the tool to print out the appropriate message too (I'm not doing it here).
+> Of course, if there are no lines with the phrase you can update the tool to print out the appropriate message too (I'm not doing it here).

 Text file I'm using here has 10mb, each line is 80 characters long.
 I'm generating it with Rust too (out of scope for this post, but you can find the script I'm using in the [Github repo](https://github.com/diksipav/simple-rust-grep-tool)).